Dataset Distillation using Neural Feature Regression: Dataset Distillation

 \subsection{Standard Benchmarks}

-\textbf{Distillation Performance:} We first evaluate our method on five standard benchmark datasets.
-We learn 1, 10, and 50 images per class for datasets with only ten classes, while we learn 1 and 10 images per class for CIFAR100 \citep{Krizhevsky09learningmultiple} with 100 classes and Tiny ImageNet \citep{Le2015TinyIV} with 200 classes.
+\textbf{Distillation Performance:} We first evaluate our method on six standard benchmark datasets.
+We learn 1, 10, and 50 images per class for datasets with only ten classes, while we learn 1 and 10 images per class for CIFAR100 \citep{Krizhevsky09learningmultiple} with 100 classes, Tiny ImageNet \citep{Le2015TinyIV} with 200 classes, and CUB-200 \citep{cub200} with 200 fine-grained classes.
 As shown in Table in \ref{tab:dd_sota}, we achieve the state-of-the-art performance in most settings despite the hyperparameter may be suboptimal.
 Our method performs exceptionally well on datasets with a complex label space when learning few images per class.
-For example, we improve the CIFAR100 and Tiny ImageNet in one image per class setting from 24.3\% and 8.8\% to 27.2\% and 15.4\%, respectively.
-We also compare the distilled images in Figure \ref{fig:vis-compare}.
-To our surprise, our distilled images look real and natural though we do not directly optimize for this objective.
-We also observe a strong correlation between the test accuracy and image quality: the better the image quality, the higher the test accuracy.
+For example, we improve the CIFAR100, Tiny ImageNet, and CUB-200 in one image per class setting from 24.3\%, 8.8\%, and 2.2\% to 28.7\%, 15.4\%, and 12.4\%, respectively.
+Figure \ref{fig:vis-compare} shows that our distilled images look real and natural though we do not directly optimize for this objective.
+We observe a strong correlation between the test accuracy and image quality: the better the image quality, the higher the test accuracy.
 Our results suggest that a highly condensed dataset does not need to be very different from the real dataset as it may just reflect the most common pattern in a dataset.
 We also report the KRR predictor's test accuracy using the feature extractor trained on the distilled data.
-When the dataset is simple like MNIST \citep{DBLP:journals/pieee/LeCunBBH98} and FashionMNIST \citep{DBLP:journals/corr/abs-1708-07747}, the KRR predictor achieves similar performance as the neural network predictor.
-In contrast, for complex datasets like CIFAR10, CIFAR100, and Tiny ImageNet, the KRR predictor consistently outperforms the neural network predictor, with the most significant gap being 3.2\% for CIFAR100 in the one image per class setting.
+When the dataset is as simple as MNIST \citep{DBLP:journals/pieee/LeCunBBH98}, the KRR predictor achieves similar performance as the neural network predictor.
+In contrast, for more complex datasets, the KRR predictor consistently outperforms the neural network predictor, with the most significant gap being 3.7\% for Tiny ImageNet in the one image per class setting.